Wiredcraft/test-devops/README.md

 - Clean README file that explains how things work
 - Extensible work / code (use variables, limit hardcoded values, etc.)

+# Q&A

+- Where should I send back the result when I'm done?
+Fork this repo and send us a pull request when you think you are done.
+We don't have deadline for the task.

+- What if I have question?
+Create a new issue in the repo and we will get back to you very quickly.
+You can also jump on Slack and talk with us.

 # Extra

 If there is a need for servers, let us know, we can provision boxes for the tests.